 Unfortunately, Layouts doesn’t work with all WordPress themes.
-However, if your current theme is not supported, you are free to modify it in order to add support for Layouts.
+However, you can modify your current theme to add support for Layouts.
 The Toolset package also includes a suitable theme you can use instead.

-Once your site is Layouts-ready, either by installing a compatible theme, or editing your current theme, you can then start creating custom page layouts for your website.
+Once your site is Layouts-ready, either by installing a compatible theme or by editing your current theme, you can start creating custom page layouts for your website.

 You get a few useful pre-set layouts for your custom design, as well as the ability to specify which content this layout is automatically applied to.
-This could be the individual post types on your website, as well as just a specific page.
+This could be the individual post types on your website or just a specific page.
 Once you’ve created the layout, you can then start customizing it to meet your needs.

 Doing so allows you to insert the different types of content into your layout.
-This includes: custom content, sliders, YouTube videos, image boxes, post content, custom layout structures, and more.
+This includes custom content, sliders, YouTube videos, image boxes, post content, custom layout structures, and more.
 You can also add your custom views to the layout.
-This then gives you the ability to display the results from your custom views query, in your custom layout.
+This lets you display the results from your custom views query in your custom layout.

-As well as assigning a layout to a piece of content, or a post type when you first create it, you can also choose a template from the WordPress post and page editor screen.
-This all helps to make Layouts a flexible tool for creating a custom page layouts, and then assigning them to specific types of content on your website.
+You can also choose a template from the WordPress post and page editor screen.
+This makes Layouts flexible for creating custom page layouts and then assigning them to specific types of content.

 The developers of Toolset have put together a large collection of websites that have been built with their plugins.
 The projects cover a wide range of types of website, and you can browse them through the showcase area.

-While the above should give you a good idea of what you can do with Toolset, you can also access their sandbox service to get a hands on experience of using these tools.
-If you head over to http://discover-wp.com you can setup a test site and start experimenting with the Toolset plugins right away.
+While the above should give you a good idea of what you can do with Toolset, you can also access its sandbox service to get a hands-on experience of using the tools.
+If you head over to http://discover-wp.com you can set up a test site and start experimenting with the Toolset plugins right away.

 Toolset Pricing Information

-The entire Toolset package is available on two pricing options:
+The entire Toolset package is available with two pricing options:

-- One year of access to support and product updates: $149
+- One-year access to support and product updates: $149

 - Lifetime access to support and product updates: $299

-Access to the individual tools that make up toolset are also available for purchase individually.
+The tools that make up Toolset are also available for purchase individually.

 Toolset Review Conclusion

-After experimenting with this suite of plugins, it feels like I’ve only just scratched the surface of Toolset and what it can do.
+After experimenting with Toolset, it feels like I’ve only just scratched the surface of this suite of plugins and what it can do.

-If you are finding the core post and page content types of WordPress too restrictive and are unable to provide a suitable solution for the needs of your website, then Toolset, and specifically its Types plugin could be just what you need.
+If you are finding the core post and page content types of WordPress too restrictive and are unable to provide a suitable solution for the needs of your website, then Toolset, specifically its Types plugin, could be just what you need.

-By using Types to start creating custom post types, custom taxonomies, and custom fields, you can really expand what can be done with WordPress.
-The Views plugin then makes it very easy to query this content and display it on your website, according to your specific needs.
+By using Types for custom post types, custom taxonomies, and custom fields, you can really expand WordPress’s functionality.
+The Views plugin then makes it very easy to query content and display it on your website according to your specific needs.

-If you then want more control over how that content, as well as the rest of your website, is presented then the Layouts plugin does a great job of really getting the content out of the database and ready for human consumption.
+For more control over how your content is presented, the Layouts plugin does a great job of getting it out of the database and ready for human consumption.

-While Layouts doesn’t compare too favorably to the latest generation of page builder tools, the fact that it plugs into Views and makes it easy to display a wide range of content from your WordPress database, gives it a unique feature-set that will appeal to those with more demanding needs.
+While Layouts doesn’t compare too favorably to the latest generation of page builder tools, the fact that it plugs into Views and makes it easy to display a wide range of content from your WordPress database gives it a unique feature set that appeals to those with more demanding needs.